dib-lab/ONT_Illumina_genome_assembly/README.md

 Johnson, Lisa K., Brown, C. Titus, & Whitehead, Andrew.
 (2019).
 Draft genome assemblies of killifish from the Fundulus genus with ONT and Illumina sequencing platforms [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3251034

+Assembly evaluations and other stats:

+Johnson, L. (2019, June 28).
+Genome assemblies of killifish from the Fundulus genus with ONT. https://doi.org/10.17605/osf.io/zjv86

 # Thank you!